jericholee/my-pwp-jericho/README.md

 # my-pwp-jericho
-This project is to create a personal website of choice to display proficiency.
+This project is to create a personal website of choice to display proficiency in what is being learned.